rockettheme/docs/Docs/wordpress/themes/fracture/demo_feature.md

 ---
-title: Graffito: Recreating the Demo - Feature
+title: Fracture: Recreating the Demo - Feature
-description: Your Guide to Recreating Elements of the Graffito Theme for WordPress
+description: Your Guide to Recreating Elements of the Fracture Theme for WordPress
-breadcrumb: /wordpress:WordPress/themes:Themes/graffito:Graffito
+breadcrumb: /wordpress:WordPress/themes:Themes/fracture:Fracture

 ---